Arthelh/NCNF/summaries/sprint3.md

 This week, the main task was to test and merge the Authentication and Database modules in order to build the rest of the application on top of it.
 The integration of Firebase services is now properly modularized and the Database can be used for our basic entities (Users, Events).
 This completes two high priority user stories.

-Another goal was to finish the map user story, specifically the navigation and the selection of the radius we want events to be seen.
+Another goal was to finish the map user story, specifically the navigation and the selection of the radius we want socials to be seen.
 This has been done and tested, completing another user story.

 For the remaining user stories in the Sprint Backlog, the work is in progress but not done yet.
 These will require one more week to finish implementation and testing.